Superphosphate: Adverse impacts of superphosphate

 Continuous use of superphosphate can lead to soil acidification, particularly on poorly buffered soils, altering pH levels and potentially limiting nutrient availability.
 This necessitates careful monitoring and management of soil pH to prevent long-term soil degradation.

-Production and transport produce significant quantities of CO_{2} amounting in some estimates to 1.2kg/kg for the manufacture of superphosphate and 238 g/kg for transport.
+Production and transport produce significant quantities of CO_{2} amounting in some estimates to 1.2 kg/kg for the manufacture of superphosphate and 238 g/kg for transport.
 Other sources note that assuming all the sulfur for the sulfuric acid is recovered from oil and gas sweetening, and the reaction to produce superphosphate is exothermic: provided that the heat generated is fully re-used, the whole cycle may have a negative carbon footprint as low as -518 g/kg for production alone.

 While superphosphate enriches soil with phosphorus, excessive or imbalanced application can disrupt nutrient ratios, leading to deficiencies or toxicities in plants.
 Evidence is emerging that elevated levels may be associated with deadly infections by Phytophthora cinnamomi.
 Sustainable fertilisation practices, including soil testing and targeted applications, are essential to mitigate this risk.

 The availability of suitable phosphate-rich rocks is limited and estimates of "peak phosphorus" vary between 30 years from 2022, or somewhere between 2051 and 2092.
 As the human population increases and the demand for food increases, the availability of superphosphate fertilisers in the future may be less secure, suggesting that alternative sources of phosphate may need to be developed.

 A significant number of plants, especially those that evolved in Gondwanaland, have a sensitivity to excess phosphorus, getting all that they need from associations with Arbuscular mycorrhiza.
 Examples of plants that are intolerant of the application of superphosphate include Hakea prostrata and Grevillea crithmifolia.
 Many terrestrial orchids which rely on mycorrhizal associations may have similar sensitivities to elevated phosphate levels and populations may be suppressed by applications of superphosphate containing fertiliser.

 Eutrophication of rivers, lakes and the sea has a very well-documented link to increasing phosphate concentrations.
 However, teasing out the contribution made to this problem by the use of superphosphate is difficult because of the wide range of other sources of phosphorus compounds in both human and animal waste streams.
 Recent issues on the River Wye have been traced back to intensive poultry rearing with the excess phosphate coming from poorly managed chicken manure.